 These strategies are based on the knowledge accumulated over many years from the collective wisdom of parents, carers and service providers

 The following fact sheets provide information on common FASD behaviours and consequences.
 We have included a range of strategies and environmental accommodations that may help to improve quality of life outcomes.

-Foster Parent’s Guide to FASD (S McLean- Australian publication)
+Foster Parent’s Guide to FASD (Dr Sara McLean- Australian publication)